 The second half of the session will explore nonprofit fundraising and the role of the board in supporting in this effort.
 Explore what it means for a nonprofit to have a diversified fundraising plan, and how they can participate in an organization’s fund development plan.
 The session will address how the board’s role as a fundraiser is intertwined to community outreach and being a successful spokesperson for the agency.

 Board Fundamentals Part 3: Mock Board Meeting

-4-7pm on October 21, 2019 facilitated by Kellee Mannix, Meg Morgan, Julie Abbott, and guest panel
+4-7pm on October 21, 2019 facilitated by Kellee Mannix and a guest panel

 In this final session, participants will learn more about the local nonprofit sector here in Middle Tennessee.
 We will discuss how to choose a board you are interested in, and how to move forward with connecting with the organization.